SAC-213/SAC-213/README.md

 - 📚 Improving my competitive programming skills ❤❤
 - ⚙️ Low-level programming projects ❤❤❤
-- 🌐 Personal portfolio and web experiments ❤❤
+- 🌐 Personal web platform focused on portfolio and experiments ❤❤

 ##### Most of my projects are experiments where I try to learn something new.